MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_ErrorId_Tag** - A tag in the code to help find the point of failure

 - **Data_FileOpenFlowMarkers** – Before the file open process begins, there is some pre-processing involved.
 This time taken for this pre-processing is captured in a string value which has the format \<functionId>\<functionValue>\<functionId>\<functionValue>...

+- **Data_FirstPartyProviderApp** - If a file open on Word, Excel, or Powerpoint or Office apps is invoked from another Microsoft app, then the name of that provider app is captured here.

 - **Data_InclusiveMeasurements** - A string value logging the time duration spent in some function calls, in a format with function tag and duration which includes the duration of sub- function calls.